 You can globally install a CLI application by running

 pipx install PACKAGE

-This automatically creates a virtual environment, installs the package, and adds the package's CLI entry points to a location on your
+This automatically creates a virtual environment, installs the package, and symlinks the package's CLI binaries to a location on your

 PATH.
 For example,

 cowsay command available globally, but sandboxes the cowsay package in its own virtual environment. pipx never needs to run as sudo to do this.

 >> pipx install cowsay installed package cowsay 2.0, Python 3.6.7 These binaries are now globally available - cowsay done! ✨ 🌟 ✨ >> cowsay moooo _____ < moooo > ===== \ \ ^__^ (oo)\_______ (__)\ )\/ ||----w | || ||